JanZahalka/ii20/README.md

 ## Dataset config
 The basic version of the dataset config should do the trick, but if you need to change locations where the feature files are going to be stored or other parameters, here's a full reference to the accepted config values:
 * `root_dir` (required) --- The absolute path to the root directory of your dataset.
+* `load` (required) --- A boolean flag (`true` or `false`) denoting whether the dataset should be loaded into II-20 on system startup.
+This should always be `false` before the dataset was processed successfully (otherwise II-20 will crash on start-up due to missing feature/index files).
+Post processing, this can be used to switch datasets on and off (toggling between making analytics available on the dataset and saving memory and resources).
+* `image_ordering` (optional) --- The path to the list of images (paths relative to `root_dir`) in the dataset that consitutes the "canonical ordering" (the images in the feature representations and the index are in the same order).
+The list itself is constructed automatically during dataprocessing.
+Default: `"image_ordering.json"`.